bhoomika16/CypressAutomation/README.md

 **Settings tests**

-1.Verify that all the fields are present in the settings page
+1. Verify that all the fields are present in the settings page

-2.Verify that the user is able to update the username field from the settings page
+2. Verify that the user is able to update the username field from the settings page

-3.Verify that the user is able to update the email id field from the settings page
+3. Verify that the user is able to update the email id field from the settings page

-4.Verify that the user is able to update the bio field from the settings page
+4. Verify that the user is able to update the bio field from the settings page

-5.Verify that the user is able to update the password field from the settings page
+5. Verify that the user is able to update the password field from the settings page

-6.Verify that the user is able to update the profile pic from the settings page
+6. Verify that the user is able to update the profile pic from the settings page

-7.Verify the validation message when the email id field is updated with an existing email id
+7. Verify the validation message when the email id field is updated with an existing email id

-8.Verify the validation message when the email id field is updated with a blank email id
+8. Verify the validation message when the email id field is updated with a blank email id

-9.Verify the validation message when the username field is updated with an existing username
+9. Verify the validation message when the username field is updated with an existing username

-10.Verify the validation message when the username field is updated with a blank username
+10. Verify the validation message when the username field is updated with a blank username

-11.Verify the validation message when the password field is updated with an invalid password
+11. Verify the validation message when the password field is updated with an invalid password

 **Instructions on how to run the tests:**